neeveresearch/nvx-perf/README.md

 More detailed information about each of these modules can be found on the Perf wiki.

 ## Versioning
-A Perf release is published for each released version of the X Platform starting with 3.16.14 using the same version as the platform release.
-Built module distributions for each Perf release are built and published to the Neeve artifact repository from where they can be downloaded.
-The following is the
+A Perf release is published for each released version of the X Platform (starting with X 3.16.14).
+The published release has the same version as corresponding platform release.

 ## Distribution Naming
 A module distribution is named as follows